Update: you can order the Jules Tournier pure wool jacket now on the shop .

 And very quickly, it was the Polartec Alpha® that caught my attention...

-Polartec, insulation for US Special Forces
+Polartec, the insulation of the US Special Forces

-Until now, Special Forces had a system of layers of clothing to remove or wear depending on the situation.
+Until now, the Special Forces had a system of layers of clothing to remove or wear depending on the situation.
 Good old layering, in short.

 Their specifications were therefore as clear as they were complicated to implement.
 To protect them from the cold, they needed something that:

-• keeps you warm (the base),
+- keep warm (the base),

-• facilitates mobility, therefore quite compact ,
+- facilitates mobility, therefore quite compact ,

-• breathe when there is movement: excess heat must be evacuated ,
+- breathe when there is movement: excess heat must be evacuated ,

-• does not fear humidity and dries quickly.
+- does not fear humidity and dries quickly.

-And that’s how the Polartec Alpha® was born!
+And that's how Polartec Alpha® was born!
 Moreover, Polartec's marketing director will say that its technology " makes it unnecessary to remove or add layers during major activities. "

-• Arct'eryx Veilance ,
+- Arct'eryx Veilance ,

-• Sea to Sky ,
+- Sea to Sky ,

-• Triple Aught Design , a techwear brand halfway between explorer clothing and an urban spirit,
+- Triple Aught Design , a techwear brand halfway between explorer clothing and an urban spirit,

-• Kitsbow , a very nice brand of cycling clothing,
+- Kitsbow , a very nice brand of cycling clothing,

 But why does it regulate heat and humidity so well?